lueschem/lueschem.github.io/_posts/2020-01-31-Getting-Started-with-a-new-Embedded-System.md

 title: "Getting Started with a new Embedded System"
 ---

-For a desktop PC you can usually just download a generic Linux iso image and install it on your off the shelve hardware.
+For a desktop PC you can usually just download a generic Linux iso image and install it on your off the shelf hardware.
 This is unfortunately not the case for embedded systems.
 The variations in the embedded space are much bigger and the use cases differ a lot.
 Generic solutions are still rare and it is a safe bet that you have to do additional work to get your chosen or even customized hardware platform to work properly with your software stack.

 In this blog post I describe on the example of the [Raspberrry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) the typical steps to get started with a new embedded system.
-Embedded systems got complicated over time and it would be a waste of time and money to start something from scratch.
+Embedded systems got complicated over time and it would be a waste of resources to start a new project from scratch.
 Instead you typically buy an [evaluation kit](https://www.nxp.com/design/development-boards/i.mx-evaluation-and-development-boards/evaluation-kit-for-the-i.mx-8m-applications-processor:MCIMX8M-EVK) or even a [system on module](https://en.wikipedia.org/wiki/System_on_module) that already comes with a decent [board support package](https://en.wikipedia.org/wiki/Board_support_package).
 Given the evaluation kit and the board